List of It's Always Sunny in Philadelphia characters: Rickety Cricket

-One recurring theme in the series is Cricket's downward spiral; due to his involvement with the Gang he leaves the priesthood, supports himself by grifting or panhandling, becomes addicted to PCP and crack cocaine, has his legs broken by members of the Philadelphia Mafia, frequently commits sex acts with dogs, has his throat sliced by Frank in a wrestling match, is hunted by Mac and Dennis for sport, and suffers a gunshot wound in his hand when he is trespassing at Paddy's and Frank accidentally shoots him.
+One recurring theme in the series is Cricket's downward spiral and suffering at the hands of the gang; due to them, he leaves the priesthood, supports himself by grifting or panhandling, becomes addicted to PCP and crack cocaine, has his legs broken by members of the Philadelphia Mafia, frequently commits sex acts with dogs, has his throat sliced by Frank in a wrestling match, is hunted by Mac and Dennis for sport, and suffers a gunshot wound in his hand when he is trespassing at Paddy's and Frank accidentally shoots him.
 He is then left bleeding in the car by Frank and Dee while they go into a store full of hurricane-panicking people, and he ends up driving through the doors of the place and further injuring himself.
-The wound to his throat wasn't fatal, but got badly infected, severely damaging his vocal chords and giving him a gravely voice.
-He has since carried a vendetta against The Gang and attempts to get his revenge in various episodes, but consistently fails to do so.
+The wound to his throat was not fatal, but got badly infected, severely damaging his vocal chords and giving him a gravely voice.
+He has since carried a vendetta against the gang and attempts to get his revenge in various episodes, but consistently fails to do so.
 He shows up in "Mac's Big Break", when he appears on Dennis and Dee's inaugural podcast, remarking about his life as a homeless person - during this episode he reveals that he stopped believing in God since "a Chinaman stole my kidney".
 He also shows up in "Dee Gives Birth" because Frank was trying "to cast a wider net" in finding out the identity of Dee's baby's father and he considered Rickety Cricket to be "the wildcard".
 He shows up at his high school reunion cleaned up, claiming to have returned to being a priest.
 However, he actually uses the opportunity to steal jewelry from the other alumni.
-The other alumni mock him and physically eject him when it is discovered he has ring worms, but his rants about how Dee loved and left him leads the cool crowd to reject her.
+The other alumni mock him and physically eject him when it is discovered he has ringworm, but his rants about how Dee loved and left him leads the cool crowd to reject her.
 In the season 8 premiere, "Pop–Pop: The Final Solution", he is working at a local pound for community service.
 He has a new scar over his now-blind left eye, which he says was from a "skirmish" with a stray chocolate lab, in which he paralyzed the dog; later on he makes numerous references to raping and being raped by feral dogs.
-He claims to be a dog executioner, but then admits he's a janitor.
+He claims to be a dog executioner, but then admits he is a janitor.